Nature Photographers and Writers

 Thomas Shahan is a multi-talented artist and macro photographer perhaps most well known for his close-ups of jumping spiders.
 Too many skills to mention.

 William Archer's blog of fauna observations within 160 km (100 miles) of Esperance, Western Australia.
-A valuable resource for anyone on the south coast of WA.
+Although no longer maintained, this site remains a valuable resource for naturalists on the south coast of WA.